dperkus/CensusMakingSense/instructions.md

 * Select a geographic type: "Census Tract= 140" or "5-Digit Zip Code Tabulation Area - 860"
 * Select all
 * click "Add to your Selections"
-* click "next"S1501, DP02, DP03, DP04, DP05
+* click "next"
-* select the tables that you want to download.
+* select each of the the tables that you want to download.
 S1501 will be on the 1st or 2nd page.
 The DP tables will be on the last page
 * click "next"
 * click "OK"
 * it may take several minutes for your download files to be assembled